 Do pack some light warm clothing for the cooler evenings.

 Bath & beach towels

-We encourage our volunteers to bring along items that they can donate.
-These items are difficult for people in remote areas to access and we will distribute them during the Island Outreach Program.
+We encourage our students to bring along items that they can donate.
+These items are difficult for people in remote areas to access and they will be distributed throughout our voyage.

 Books: for children and adults, written in English.
 These can be from any genre.

 School Supplies: including pens (ballpoint and coloured); pencils (led and coloured); writing books; erasers; chalk (white and coloured); whiteboard markers; stickers; small prizes (balloons, toys etc).